maitry291/obsidian-notes/Git, GitHub.md

 >Files to be ignored by git are added in .gitignore file.
 Ex- if we want to ignore all txt files then we can add a line * .txt in .gitignore file.

+The `git -C` option allows you to run Git commands in a specified directory without changing your current working directory.
 ### Branch commands

 - git branch name -> to create a new branch